Montessori Art Certification Online Course

 • Art Teaching Practices

-Lecture 4: Complete art supply & materials list, seasoned practical tips (7 videos totallying 56 minutes)
+Lecture 4: Complete art supply & materials list, seasoned practical tips (7 videos total 56 minutes)

 Here’s where we get practical!
-I share my list of the best art supplies to use for teaching each area of visual arts; I also give you the tips and suggested ideas to help you easily teach art for years to come.
+You will learn about the best art supplies to use for teaching each area of visual arts.

 • Medium